Privacy Policy

 Where your actions violate any law of the United States or any other country that has jurisdiction over us, our Platform or our Terms of Use.

-You release us from any damages that may arise from or be related to the disclosure of your information to a request from law enforcement agencies or private litigants.
+You release us from any damages that may arise from or be related to the disclosure of your information at the request of law enforcement agencies or private litigants.

 If you choose to provide us with your contact information, you agree that we may send you text message and email communications.

-However, you may unsubscribe from certain communications by notifying Gadget Advisor that you no longer wish to receive these communications, we will do our best to remove you immediately once we have received that request.
+However, you may unsubscribe from certain communications by notifying Belwi that you no longer wish to receive these communications, and we will use our best efforts to promptly remove you once we have received such a request.

-We do not currently offer functionality for you to opt-out through “do not track” listings.
+We currently do not offer the functionality for you to opt-out through “do not track” listings.

-If you would like to opt out of receiving certain communications or information collection, please contact us by submitting a ticket.
+If you wish to opt out of receiving certain communications or information collection, please contact us by submitting a ticket.

-Gadget Advisor or other users may post links to third-party websites on the Platform, which may include information over which we have no control.
+Belwi or other users may post links to third party websites on the Platform, which may include information over which we have no control.

 By accessing a third party site through our Platform, you acknowledge that you are aware that these third party websites are not screened by us for privacy or security issues, and you release us from any liability for the conduct of these third party websites.

-Please note that this Privacy Policy and any other policies in effect, as well as any modifications, do not create any rights enforceable by third parties.
+Please note that this Privacy Policy and any other policies in effect, as well as any amendments, do not create rights enforceable by third parties.

 You should review their Terms of Use and Privacy to understand how their information collection practices work.